Join the Refill Revolution!

 With her cheery positive attitude Deidre tells me “More and more people are coming in.
 It’s becoming more mainstream and popular.”
 That’s good news for planet earth!

 So I challenge you, the reader, to join the refill revolution!
 Find a place like Blue Dot in your community or check out your local co-op.
-If you can’t find one, don’t distress Deidre is planning to franchise Blue Dot and you can email her at [email protected] you want to talk about starting a bulk refill shop in your community.
+If you can’t find one, don’t distress Deidre is planning to franchise Blue Dot and you can email her at [email protected] if you want to talk about starting a bulk refill shop in your community.